Install SimulIDE On Ubuntu Using Terminal (tar.gz)

 One of the best of them is SimulIDE.
 This is a simple real-time electronic circuit simulator, intended for hobbyists or students to learn and experiment with simple electronic circuits and microcontrollers, supports PIC, AVR and Arduino.

-SimulIDE is not an accurate simulator for circuit analysis.
-It aims to be fast, simple and easy to use.
-We can create, simulate and interact with your circuits in minutes.
+SimulIDE is not an accurate simulator for circuit analysis, it aims to be fast, simple and easy to use, so that we can create, simulate and interact with your circuits in minutes, just drag components from the list, drop them onto the circuit, connect and press the power button to see how it works.

-• Basic components such as Resistors, Led, Transistors, Common ICs, Arduino Chips, PIC asm and AVR asm.
+Some of the features that SimulIDE has are Code Editor, Debugger for GcBasic, basic components such as Resistors, Leds, Transistors, Common ICs, Arduino Chips, PIC asm and AVR asm.

 Download SimulIDE

 For the Linux operating system, there are two files that have been provided by the SimulIDE developer, namely .appimage and .tar.gz.
-If you want to run immediately when clicked, please download appImage version.

 In this article I will help you to provide steps to install SimulIDE on ubuntu using terminal and create a desktop launcher for it.
-Please download the .tar.gz version, by clicking the following button:
+Please download the .tar.gz version by clicking the following button:

 In this article, I downloaded SimulIDE 0.4.15.
 After the file is downloaded, now open the terminal on your ubuntu.